l0wigh/Fluorite/EVO2.md

     - The border and the focus works but FocusNext fail
     - I comes from the fact that if the cursor isn't on a window, the focus goes back to master, but not really
         - Find a way to avoid that issues when no cursor warp
+- [ ] Some focus issues still occurs but are really strange and almost never happens
 - [-] Closing a floating windows does not give focus back on the tiled windows
     - Also test with DestroyNotify
 - [ ] Focus fail sometimes on scratchpads while they borders clearly tell that it they have it
     - Can't reproduce
 - [ ] Centered layout needs to have more horizontal gaps space between windows in columns
+- [ ] Need less gaps on the left and right (outer) on all layout
 - [ ] Ghidra floating window, not nicely placed and focus + warp...
 - [?]
 Swallowing and/or swallowed windows might not be link to the good workspace
     - Add a function that just go through all ws and put the windows correctly